 You must have signed in to Sixth Form by 8.40am every morning and should work through the day until at least 3.25pm.
 A routine will help you put the time in and manage your workload.
 It will also mean you have more time during the evenings and weekends for doing other things.
-If your attendance falls below 95%.
+If your attendance falls below 95% then this will trigger a response from the Sixth Form team.